<?xml version="1.0" encoding="utf-8"?>

 <dw:reply-count>0</dw:reply-count>

 <content type="html">Happy new year!
 I am even going to make two posts today, which has sadly become really unusual.
 Yuletide was great fun this year again.
 I've managed to do a treat as well as a story in the past, but this year I only did my story.
 It was really fun to write, mostly because the fandom was &lt;i&gt;Quiz Show&lt;/i&gt;.
 That gave me an excuse to rewatch it over and over.
 If you've never seen the movie, which is about the Quiz Show scandals of the 1950s, was directed by Robert Redford and stars John Turturro, Ralph Fiennes and Rob Morrow, you might check it out.
 It's got a crackling good script with dialogue that's just music to the ears.&lt;br /&gt;&lt;br /&gt;If you have seen it and care to, check out my story as well, written for linaerys.
-Ten years after the events of the movie (so 1968) Dick and Charlie meet up again.&lt;br /&gt;&lt;br /&gt;&lt;a href="http://archiveofourown.org/works/599770"&gt;&lt;strong&gt;Chance Meeting at the Jefferson Hotel&lt;/strong&gt;&lt;/a&gt; (3999 words) by &lt;a href="http://archiveofourown.org/users/sistermagpie"&gt;&lt;strong&gt;sistermagpie&lt;/strong&gt;&lt;/a&gt;&lt;br /&gt;Chapters: 1/1&lt;br /&gt;Fandom: &lt;a href="http://archiveofourown.org/tags/Quiz%20Show%20(1994)"&gt;Quiz Show (1994)&lt;/a&gt;&lt;br /&gt;Rating: Teen And Up Audiences&lt;br /&gt;Warning: No Archive Warnings Apply&lt;br /&gt;Relationships: Richard Goodwin/Charles Van Doren&lt;br /&gt;Characters: Richard Goodwin, Charles Van Doren&lt;br /&gt;Summary: &lt;p&gt;How fitting to run into Charlie Van Doren tonight when futility was so much on Dick’s mind.&lt;/p&gt;&lt;br /&gt;&lt;br /&gt;Also, if you didn't see it before and like &lt;i&gt;Singin' in the Rain&lt;/i&gt; check out my gift story:&lt;br /&gt;&lt;br /&gt;&lt;a href="http://archiveofourown.org/works/595011"&gt;&lt;strong&gt;Top Billing&lt;/strong&gt;&lt;/a&gt; (3568 words) by &lt;a href="http://archiveofourown.org/users/romanticalgirl"&gt;&lt;strong&gt;romanticalgirl&lt;/strong&gt;&lt;/a&gt;&lt;br /&gt;Chapters: 1/1&lt;br /&gt;Fandom: &lt;a href="http://archiveofourown.org/tags/Singin&amp;#39;%20in%20the%20Rain%20(1952)"&gt;Singin' in the Rain (1952)&lt;/a&gt;&lt;br /&gt;Rating: General Audiences&lt;br /&gt;Warning: No Archive Warnings Apply&lt;br /&gt;Characters: Don Lockwood, Cosmo Brown, Lina Lamont, Kathy Selden&lt;br /&gt;Summary: &lt;p&gt;Singin' in the Rain was the end of the beginning for Don and Kathy, but what was it for Cosmo and Lina?&lt;/p&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="http://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=218264" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>
+Ten years after the events of the movie (so 1968) Dick and Charlie meet up again.&lt;br /&gt;&lt;br /&gt;&lt;a href="http://archiveofourown.org/works/599770"&gt;&lt;strong&gt;Chance Meeting at the Jefferson Hotel&lt;/strong&gt;&lt;/a&gt; (3999 words) by &lt;a href="http://archiveofourown.org/users/sistermagpie"&gt;&lt;strong&gt;sistermagpie&lt;/strong&gt;&lt;/a&gt;&lt;br /&gt;Chapters: 1/1&lt;br /&gt;Fandom: &lt;a href="http://archiveofourown.org/tags/Quiz%20Show%20(1994)"&gt;Quiz Show (1994)&lt;/a&gt;&lt;br /&gt;Rating: Teen And Up Audiences&lt;br /&gt;Warning: No Archive Warnings Apply&lt;br /&gt;Relationships: Richard Goodwin/Charles Van Doren&lt;br /&gt;Characters: Richard Goodwin, Charles Van Doren&lt;br /&gt;Summary: &lt;p&gt;How fitting to run into Charlie Van Doren tonight when futility was so much on Dick’s mind.&lt;/p&gt;&lt;br /&gt;&lt;br /&gt;Also, if you didn't see it before and like &lt;i&gt;Singin' in the Rain&lt;/i&gt; check out my gift story:&lt;br /&gt;&lt;br /&gt;&lt;a href="http://archiveofourown.org/works/595011"&gt;&lt;strong&gt;Top Billing&lt;/strong&gt;&lt;/a&gt; (3568 words) by &lt;a href="http://archiveofourown.org/users/romanticalgirl"&gt;&lt;strong&gt;romanticalgirl&lt;/strong&gt;&lt;/a&gt;&lt;br /&gt;Chapters: 1/1&lt;br /&gt;Fandom: &lt;a href="http://archiveofourown.org/tags/Singin&amp;#39;%20in%20the%20Rain%20(1952)"&gt;Singin' in the Rain (1952)&lt;/a&gt;&lt;br /&gt;Rating: General Audiences&lt;br /&gt;Warning: No Archive Warnings Apply&lt;br /&gt;Characters: Don Lockwood, Cosmo Brown, Lina Lamont, Kathy Selden&lt;br /&gt;Summary: &lt;p&gt;Singin' in the Rain was the end of the beginning for Don and Kathy, but what was it for Cosmo and Lina?&lt;/p&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="https://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=218264" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>

 </entry>